opalsecurity/opal-go/docs/Owner.md

 HasAccessRequestEscalationPeriod returns a boolean if a field has been set.

+### GetReviewerMessageChannelId

+`func (o *Owner) GetReviewerMessageChannelId() string`

+GetReviewerMessageChannelId returns the ReviewerMessageChannelId field if non-nil, zero value otherwise.

+### GetReviewerMessageChannelIdOk

+`func (o *Owner) GetReviewerMessageChannelIdOk() (*string, bool)`

+GetReviewerMessageChannelIdOk returns a tuple with the ReviewerMessageChannelId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReviewerMessageChannelId

+`func (o *Owner) SetReviewerMessageChannelId(v string)`

+SetReviewerMessageChannelId sets ReviewerMessageChannelId field to given value.

+### HasReviewerMessageChannelId

+`func (o *Owner) HasReviewerMessageChannelId() bool`

+HasReviewerMessageChannelId returns a boolean if a field has been set.

+### SetReviewerMessageChannelIdNil

+`func (o *Owner) SetReviewerMessageChannelIdNil(b bool)`

+ SetReviewerMessageChannelIdNil sets the value for ReviewerMessageChannelId to be an explicit nil

+### UnsetReviewerMessageChannelId
+`func (o *Owner) UnsetReviewerMessageChannelId()`

+UnsetReviewerMessageChannelId ensures that no value is present for ReviewerMessageChannelId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)